ericfdunn/manifold-realms/2. Rules/Conditions.md

 - **Half Cover:** A target with half cover has a +2 bonus to AC and Dexterity saving throws.
 A target has half cover if an obstacle blocks at least half of its body.
 The obstacle might be a  low wall, a large piece of furniture, a narrow tree trunk, or a creature, whether that creature is an enemy or a friend.
 - **Three-quarters Cover:** A target with three-quarters cover has a +5 bonus to AC and Dexterity saving throws.
 A target has three-quarters cover if about three-quarters of it is covered by an obstacle.
 The obstacle might be a portcullis, an arrow slit, or a thick tree trunk.
 - **Total Cover:** A target with total cover can’t be targeted directly by an attack or a spell, although some spells can reach such a target by including it in an area of effect.
 A target has total cover if it is completely concealed by an obstacle.
+## Dazed
+- A dazed creature has disadvantage on attack rolls and can't take Reactions.
 ### Deafened
 - A deafened creature can’t hear and automatically fails any ability check that requires hearing.
 ### Exhausted